Chart Color Schemes

 Infrastructure

-No factor impacts an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could significantly affect this area.
-Key projects include Nepean River Masterplan Precinct (Emu Plains Side), Mulgoa Road / Castlereagh Road Corridor Upgrade, Westfield Penrith Entertainment Expansion, and M12 Motorway - Western Package (M12 West).
-The following list details those most relevant.
+No infrastructure projects have been identified by AreaSearch that will impact the area.
+Key projects include Nepean River Masterplan Precinct at Emu Plains Side, Mulgoa Road/Castlereagh Road Corridor Upgrade, Westfield Penrith Entertainment Expansion, and M12 Motorway - Western Package (M12 West).

 Professional plan users can use the search below to filter and access additional projects.